roxfr/LightBulbFR/ReadMe.md

 => FRENCH TRANSLATION TEST

-Note : The antivirus may control the executable.

-This is not a viable solution over time because I directly modified the '.xaml' and '.cs' source files.
+This is not a viable solution over time because I directly modified the '.xaml' and '.cs' source files.\
 The best is to use a translation tool such as Transifex or Weblate in order to generate '.ts' or '.po' files.

+<ins>Note </ins>: The antivirus may control the executable.

 ![LightBulbFR-Installer.exe](https://github.com/roxfr/LightBulbFR/blob/master/Installer/LightBulbFR-Installer.exe)